Why it matters…

 Since education systems around the world can vary quite dramatically it is extremely important that you learn what is and what is not acceptable when it comes to your academics while at UAF.
 What can be seen as perfectly acceptable in some countries (example: sharing of information without citation or turning in the same paper for two different classes) can be unacceptable and even illegal here in the US and can very quickly get you into serious academic trouble and put your immigration status in jeopardy.
 Please read the following information so that you are aware of what is not allowed when completing an academic exercise.

 With its status as a world-class research institution, it is critical that the University uphold the highest standards of integrity both inside and outside the classroom.
 As a student and member of the UAF community, you are expected to demonstrate integrity in all of your academic endeavors.
-Accordingly, when accusations of academic dishonesty occur, The Center for Student Rights and Responsibilities and/or the Office of Research Integrity are charged with investigating and adjudicating suspected violations.
+Accordingly, when accusations of academic dishonesty occur, The Office of Rights, Compliance and Accountability and/or the Office of Research Integrity are charged with investigating and adjudicating suspected violations.

 Academic dishonesty, includes, but is not limited to: cheating, fabrication, plagiarism, multiple submissions or facilitating academic misconduct.

 Cheating includes, but is not limited to, the use of unauthorized materials, information or study aids during any academic exercise; the alteration of any answers on a graded document before submitting it for regarding; or the failure to observe the expressed procedures or instructions of an academic exercise (e.g., examination instructions regarding alternate seating or conversation during an examination).